TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/objective-c/index.md

 }

 @end

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Objective C](https://sampleprograms.io/languages/objective-c) was written by:
+Quick Sort in [Objective C](https://sampleprograms.io/languages/objective-c) was written by:

 - niftycode

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 04 2020 17:02:28.
-The solution was first committed on Oct 04 2020 16:46:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution